 Graduate School Admission Policy can be found in PRP 5.1.1.

 Successful candidates for the OIST Graduate Program will only be enrolled into a doctoral program, and only as full-time students.
 Students must intend to complete the program leading to a PhD.
 There is at present no provision for a student to undertake an MSc.

 2 Application for Admission to the Graduate Program

 An applicant who wishes to become a candidate for a PhD shall apply for admission via the Graduate School’s dedicated application system.
 The President may permit flexibility in time of entrance, for example when this would give an advantage in the recruitment of excellent students, or when this would be of benefit for the academic progress of the student.

-Specific application period and closing dates are announced on the OIST public website.
+Specific application documents, period and closing dates are announced on the OIST public website.
 Prospective students are required to submit an application for admission online.
 All forms are to be completed in English.

 The OIST Graduate School reserves the right to request an external evaluation of academic qualifications from any applicant.